YINI-lang/YINI-spec/YINI-Specification.md

   - Reserved: `;`

 ### 5.3.
 Sections in Sections (Nested Sections)
 If you want to put a section under another section, nested sections, use additional section markers to indicate each level of nesting, without skipping intermediate levels.
 This means that each additional marker indicates a deeper nesting level.
 It is not allowed to skip any level when going to higher/deeper levels, the levels must come in order when nesting to deeper levels.
-However, when retrieving back (going back to lower levels) it is allowed to skip levels. - This technique is inspired by Markdown.
+However, However, when returning to higher (shallower) levels it is allowed to skip levels. - This technique is inspired by Markdown.
 ```yini
 ^ Prefs
 ^^ Section